digital-asset/daml/docs/source/daml/testing-scenarios.rst

    :language: daml
    :lines: 24-25

-A ``scenario`` emulates the ledger, in order to test that a DAML template or sequence of templates are working as they should.
+A ``scenario`` emulates the ledger, in order to test that a Daml template or sequence of templates are working as they should.

 It consists of a sequence of transactions to be submitted to the ledger (after ``do``), together with success or failure assertions.